Diplomatiq/resily/README.md

 `FallbackPolicy` claims that failures happen, and we can prepare for them.
 It allows configuring substitute values or automated fallback actions.

-Since `FallbackPolicy` is a reactive policy, you can configure the policy to fallback along its fallback chain on specific results or exceptions with `handleResult` and `handleException`.
+Since `FallbackPolicy` is a reactive policy, you need to configure the policy to fallback along its fallback chain on specific results or exceptions with `reactOnResult` and `reactOnException`.
 See the [Reactive policies](#reactive-policies) section for details.

 Configure the fallback chain: